All Episodes

 Bob Wexler, by the way, Democrat Maryland.

-Senator McCain supports a privatization plan which would play the stock market into Social Security, which is very uh frowned upon in Florida.
+Senator McCain supports a privatization plan which would play the stock market into Social Security, which is very frowned upon in Florida.

 And Senator Obama has a much more realistic, sober plan to improve Social Security's financial standing.

-Uh Senator Obama's got a very strong case to make in Florida.
+Senator Obama's got a very strong case to make in Florida.

 I told you six days ago when they went after Medicare that Social Security would be next, a 30-year-old page from the Democrat playbook, and Wexler lied through his teeth.

-On that, McCain has advanced no such plan that I'm aware of.
+McCain has advanced no such plan that I'm aware of.

-So once again, here we're out designed to scare elderly people.
+So, once again, here we're out designed to scare elderly people.

 Let me, you elderly people, let me give you the truth about Social Security in Obama.